emmairwin/community_curriculum/participation/design_thinking_for_participation/en/workshop_introduction.md

 #### Should have
 * Understanding of Design Thinking (you have minimally, taken the 90 minute [Design Thinking Crash Course](http://dschool.stanford.edu/dgift/)), or have been a participant in this workshop previously.
-* Some experience either working at Mozilla with volunteers, or volunteering at Mozilla or another open project.
+* Some experience either working with volunteers, or volunteering at Mozilla.
 * A belief that Participation provides strategic advantage to Mozilla, and lets us “punch above our weight”.
 * Understanding of regional community dynamics.
 * Invested interest in helping people.